 Additionally, x-rays will reveal signs of infection, as well as any areas on the joints or bones where there’s been erosion or other damage.

-Bacterial samples will be taken and evaluated at a microbiology lab in order to isolate the offending organism.
+Swab samples will be taken and evaluated at a microbiology lab in order to isolate the offending organism.
 An antibiotic sensitivity test may help determine the best course of antibiotic treatment to rid the bird of this terrible condition, or to manage it in the case of a chronic issue.
-A blood sample will be taken to check for other possible health conditions.
+A blood sample may be taken to check for other possible health conditions.

 With fast and complete medical care, birds have a good chance of overcoming bumblefoot.
 While the immediate symptoms may be resolved, other lifestyle and environmental changes will give the bird the best chance for a bumblefoot-free future.